Bforis/BOT-SC2/README.md

 # BOT-SC2
-A simple Terran bot for StarCraft 2
+A stupid Terran bot for StarCraft 2

 using :